dell/csm-docs/content/docs/features/unity.md

 ## Volume Cloning Feature

-The CSI Unity driver version 1.3 supports volume cloning.
+The CSI Unity driver version 1.3 and later supports volume cloning.
 This allows specifying existing PVCs in the _dataSource_ field to indicate a user would like to clone a Volume.

 Source and destination PVC must be in the same namespace and have the same Storage Class.